A. J. Thomas (American football): Chicago Bears

 After going unselected in the 2022 NFL draft, Thomas was signed by the Chicago Bears as an undrafted free agent.
 He was released on August 30, during the final roster cuts, and was signed to the practice squad the next day.
 Thomas was elevated to the active roster on November 29, and made his NFL debut on December 4 against the Green Bay Packers, recording one tackle while appearing on 13 snaps.

 On August 30, 2023, Thomas was waived by the Bears and re-signed to the practice squad.
 He was released on October 29.

 Birmingham Stallions

 On February 14, 2024, Thomas signed with the Birmingham Stallions of the United Football League (UFL).
 He was named to the 2024 All-UFL team on June 5, 2024.
 His contract was terminated on August 1, 2024.

 New England Patriots

 On August 2, 2024, Thomas signed with the New England Patriots.
 He was waived on August 27, and re-signed to the practice squad.
 He was released on September 16.

 Birmingham Stallions (second stint)

 On January 14, 2025, Thomas re-signed with the Birmingham Stallions of the United Football League (UFL).
 He was placed on injured reserve on June 4, 2025.

+St. Louis Battlehawks

+On January 13, 2026, Thomas was selected by the St. Louis Battlehawks in the 2026 UFL draft.
+He played 8 games with the Battlehawks, recording 30 tackles, an interception and a broken-up pass.
+At the end of the 2026 he was the UFL's career leader for interceptions.